rebelsky/sams-assorted-musings-reflections/terian-koscik.md

 I'm not quite sure where to start, so I'll start with [her presentation at reunion](https://docs.google.com/presentation/d/1RKCfbW-NPdMWaBkrISXlsyiK8y5qinCAtXWf9_YJDK8/edit#slide=id.g142df6cabe_0_0).
-Terian talked about personal projects, particularly about her experiences writing Twitter 'bots [1].
+Terian talked about personal projects, particularly about her experiences writing Twitter 'bots.
 I'm trying to decide what impressed me most about the presentation; I think it's that Terian finds art in so many different things, from fake Taco Bell dishes to negative Yelp reviews.
 But I also appreciate how clearly she speaks with the perspective of a